Fizi Territory: Bembe people

-Fizi Territory is predominantly inhabited by Babembe, who constitute the demographic majority.
-The traditional Bembe homeland spans approximately 19,050 square kilometers, encompassing the entire Fizi Territory and the Itombwe sector of Mwenga Territory.
+Fizi Territory is predominantly inhabited by Babembe, who constitute the demographic majority, with their traditional homeland covering approximately 19,050 square kilometers across the entire Fizi Territory and the Itombwe sector of Mwenga Territory.
 According to oral tradition preserved by Bembe griots, Babembe trace their lineage to a common ancestor named Mbondo (also rendered M'mbondo).
 They are believed to have migrated alongside the Barega (Balega) from the northeast, via Urega, before settling in the Itombwe Mountains.
 There, the two groups are said to have separated: Mbondo's descendants, the Babembe, spread toward Lake Tanganyika, while his brother Leka returned to Ulega, becoming the progenitor of the Barega.
 Another sibling, Bangu, married in Maniema and gave rise to the Bangubangu ethnic group.

 According to early colonial sources such as Alfred Moeller de Laddersous and Gaston Van Bulck, Babembe historically occupied the mountainous regions of Fizi Territory and gradually moved downhill toward Lake Tanganyika, displacing earlier lakeside inhabitants, including Sanze and Bwari fishing communities.
 These sources also describe Babembe as closely related to Barega, forming an extension of this ethnolinguistic lineage toward the southeast.